 How the secondary mortgage market works

-Typically, lenders sell mortgages to loan aggregators — companies that pool together multiple loan contracts — or to a government-sponsored entity (GSE), such as Fannie Mae or Freddie Mac.
+Typically, lenders sell mortgages to loan aggregators, which are companies that pool together multiple loan contracts, or to a government-sponsored entity (GSE), such as Fannie Mae or Freddie Mac.
 The pooled-together loans are then securitized.
 The securitization process packages multiple loans into a single investment known as a mortgage-backed security (MBS).

 Mortgage-backed securities are then purchased by institutional investors such as brokers, pension funds, insurance companies and hedge funds.
 These MBSs may then be further packaged into investment products for retail investors, such as in a real estate-related mutual fund.